wavallejol/ColabChem/README.md

   Colab notebook Spanish version <a href="https://colab.research.google.com/github/wavallejol/ColabChem/blob/main/Sesi%C3%B3n2_Intro_B.ipynb"> <img src='https://colab.research.google.com/assets/colab-badge.svg' /> </a>
   <hr size="4" width="100%" color="red">

-<div <p><H3><b>Sesión 3: Gases Ideales</b></div>
+<div <p><H3><b>Sesión 3: Ideal Gases</b></div>
- <div align="justify">En esta sesión, exploramos la ley de Charles para los gases ideales.
-Utilizando las bibliotecas `scipy`y `matplotlib`, deberas encontrar la temperatura absoluta en la escala Celsius asumiendo un comportamiento ideal.
-En la actividad final, graficaremos el factor de compresibilidad (Z) Vs la presión a dos temperaturas diferentes.
-En la sección de simulación de laboratorio virtual, utilizamos la plataforma PhET para verificar la ley de Boyle y la ley de Charles para gases ideales.
+ <div align="justify">In this session, we explore the Charles’s law for the ideal gases.
+For using scipy.stats and matplotlib libraries, the students are tasked with finding the absolute temperature in Celsius scale assuming ideal behavior.
+In the final activity, the students are tasked with plotting compressibility factor (Z) Vs pressure at two different temperatures.
+In the Virtual Lab Simulation section, we utilized PhET platform to verified Boyle’s law and Charles’s law for ideal gases.
+Analysis and plotting data can be solved using the Colabs notebook.
 You can directly access the Colabs notebook by clicking on one of the following link:</div>

   Colab notebook English version <a href="https://colab.research.google.com/github/wavallejol/ColabChem/blob/main/Session3_English.ipynb"> <img src='https://colab.research.google.com/assets/colab-badge.svg' /> </a>